dusk-network/rusk/consensus/README.md

 The minimalistic and stateless version of the dusk-blockchain node allows for testing and diagnosing compatibility issues using the Consensus protocol in conjunction with Kadcast[^4].
 It enables the node to join and participate in the dusk-blockchain/test-harness.
 Once the dusk-blockchain is fully migrated, this executable will no longer be needed and can be deprecated.

 ## Example Testbed
 A multi-instance setup running 10 SA instances provisioned with 10 eligible participants.
 The setup is configured to run for up to 1000 rounds.
-Useful for any kind of testing (issues, stress and performance testing).
+Useful for any kind of testing (issues, stress, and performance testing).

 ## Consensus crate
 A full implementation of SA mechanism.